-- 1. Select Settings > System from the main menu. - Select Network from the sub-menu. - 3.
+- 1. Select Settings > System from the main menu. - 2.
+Select Network from the sub-menu. - 3.
 Select DHCP from the Connection Type pull-down menu.
 The options in the window change.
-See Figure 11.
+See Figure 18.

-Figure 11.
+Figure 18.
 Network DHCP Window

-Table 7.
+Table 10.
 Network DHCP Window

 Parameter Description Hostname Enter a hostname for the access point.
 Here are the guidelines: - The hostname can be from 1 to 63 alphanumeric characters. - The hostname cannot contain spaces or any special characters, except hyphens. - The first or last character cannot be a hyphen.
 The access point can have only one hostname.
-The default is one of the following, depending upon the model of your access point: AT-TQ6702 GEN2 AT-TQm6702 GEN2 AT-TQ6602 GEN2 AT-TQm6602 GEN2 If you want the DHCP server to supply the hostname, enable the Get Hostname from DHCP Server option in this window.
+The default is one of the following, depending upon the model of your access point: TQ6403 GEN2 TQm6403 GEN2 If you want the DHCP server to supply the hostname, enable the Get Hostname from DHCP Server option in this window.
+Connection Type Select DHCP .
+This is the default.
+The Static IP selection is explained in "Assigning a Static IPv4 Address to the Access Point" on page 56.

-Table 7.
+Table 10.
 Network DHCP Window (Continued)

-Parameter Description Connection Type Select DHCP .
-This is the default.
-The Static IP selection is explained in "Assigning a Static IPv4 Address to the Access Point" on page 43.
-Get Hostname Select one of the following options: from DHCP - Enabled: When the DHCP server assigns an IP address to the access point, the server assigns a host name as well. - Disabled: The DHCP server does not change the hostname of the access point.
+Parameter Description Get Hostname from DHCP Select one of the following options: - Enabled: When the DHCP server assigns an IP address to the access point, the server assigns a host name as well. - Disabled: The DHCP server does not change the hostname of the access point.
 This is the default setting.
 DNS Nameserver Enter the IP address of the DNS server.
 If this field is left blank, the access point tries to obtain the address from the DHCP server.
 The default is no name.
 Virtual IP Address for Captive Portal Assigns a virtual IP address for Captive Portal.
 Wireless clients use the virtual address instead of the device's actual IP address to log on to captive portals.
 Using a virtual address increases the security of your wireless network.
 The device supports one virtual IP address.
 Note This field is not supported with Wireless Distribution System (WDS) bridges.
 This field is optional.
 The default value is NULL.